chiragbisht0701/Student-management-system/README.md

 Installation & Running

 To run the Student Management System, Java Development Kit (JDK) 17 or later should be installed on the computer.
-Maven should also be installed because the project uses Maven for building and testing.
 After downloading or cloning the project, open a terminal in the project directory.
 The project can be cloned from GitHub using the repository URL once the repository has been created.
 The application will display a menu in the console.
 The user can select an operation such as adding, updating, deleting, viewing, or searching for students, or generating an academic report.
 Student data is automatically stored locally when records are added, updated, or deleted.
 The application loads the stored records when it is started again.